qsebring3930/cs2mulch/_pages/skiplist-insert.md

 The flipped chit is black so we will go to the *Where to Place* portion.

-{% include figure image_path="/assets/images/skipinsert2.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/skipinsert2.png" alt="Sequence of flipped chits to determine level." caption="Sequence of flipped chits to determine level." %}

 The highest level left-most card in the list, **29**, will be our *compare* card.
 The highest level, **level 1**, will be our *current* level.
 Since the *flipped* card is **greater than** the *compare* card we will look to the card to the right of the *compare* card at the *current* level.